ArturoRodriguezRomero/ArturoRodriguezRomero.github.io/_src/_posts/2018-04-22-why-people-get-bored.markdown

 #### "The game is TOO HARD."

-This occurs when the **player's skill is bellow the game's challenge**.
+This occurs when the **player's skill is below the game's challenge**.

 Love for difficulty comes with age and skill.
 It teaches pacience and discipline, and rewards you for keep playing failure after failure.
 It's a very valuable thing to teach.
 But there is a fine line between difficulty by design and difficulty for the sake of difficulty.